daverog/jaxrs-iodocs/README.md

 	Lists.<IoDocsParameter>newArrayList())
 ```

-This can be integrated into REST endpoint, to allow the JSON to be accessed from the API itself:
+This can be integrated into RESTful endpoint, to allow the JSON to be accessed from the API itself:

 ```java
 @GET